pyx9999/nextcloud-install/README.md

 # nextcloud-install
-shell script to install nextcloud snap package with a self signed certificate.
+shell script to install nextcloud snap package and generate a self signed certificate.